 - Business As Usual (BAU) support

-The State Library site navigation and information architecture needed to be improved - the visual design also had to be refreshed and updated.
+The State Library site navigation and information architecture needed to be improved and the visual design also required a refresh and update.
 The key to the success of this project lay in gaining an understanding of what visitors use the library site to do.

 The question was then: how could we optimise and simplify the site accordingly?